-Friends School of Minnesota alumnus Riley Wheaton (FSM Class of 2012) shared this essay he wrote for his writing seminar class at St. Paul Academy and Summit School.
+Friends School of Minnesota alumnus Riley Wheaton (FSMN Class of 2012) shared this essay he wrote for his writing seminar class at St. Paul Academy and Summit School.

 Expository Essay about Integrity